Red Blood Cells and Hemoglobin in Health and in Anemia Disorders

 Iron Deficiency Anemia

-The most common form of anemia is iron deficiency anemia.
+The most common form of anemia is known as iron deficiency anemia.
 In this disorder there isn't enough iron available for making new hemoglobin, so the red blood cell count or the amount of hemoglobin in the blood is lower than normal.

 Pernicious Anemia Facts

 The word "pernicious" means "deadly".
 Pernicious anemia used to be fatal but is easily treated today.
 It's important to visit a doctor if you have any of the symptoms of pernicious anemia, though.
-A doctor will make a diagnosis and prescribe treatment.

 Sickle Cell Disease Facts

-Sometimes a sickle cell crisis occurs for no apparent reason, but some sufferers can link it to a particular trigger, such as dehydration, exercise or a sudden change in body temperature.
+Sometimes a sickle cell crisis occurs for no apparent reason, but some sufferers can link it to a particular trigger, such as dehydration, exercise, or a sudden change in body temperature.
 In these cases avoiding the potential trigger can be very helpful.

 Hemoglobin is a complex molecule.
 Several genes control its production.
 The symptoms and seriousness of thalassemia depend on which of the hemoglobin genes are mutated (altered) and on how many of them are mutated.
 Mild forms of thalassemia may not produce any symptoms and may not need medical treatment.
 Dealing with the serious forms of thalassemia can be challenging, but treatments are improving.

-In addition to typical anemia symptoms, people with thalassemia may experience jaundice (yellow skin), an enlarged liver or spleen and enlarged bones, particularly in the face.
+In addition to typical anemia symptoms, people with thalassemia may experience jaundice (yellow skin), an enlarged liver or spleen, and enlarged bones, particularly in the face.

-Treatments for severe thalassemia include regular blood transfusions.
+Treatments for severe thalassemia generally include regular blood transfusions.
 Frequent blood transfusions cause iron to build up in the body as the red blood cells break down, which is dangerous.
 A process called chelation is used to remove the excess iron.
 Some thalassemia patients are prescribed folate supplements.

 It's very important that people with any form of anemia visit their doctor regularly.
 The doctor will be able to recommend the most appropriate treatments for the patient's problems and also monitor their condition.
 In addition, a doctor will know about new or alternate treatments that are available.